past5/past5.github.io/_posts/2015-03-19-email-sms-net.md

 <img class="float-right" width="300pt" src="/assets/post_images/sms1.jpg" alt="SMS" />

 #### Email to SMS
 Our app needs to send notifications to customers' mobiles, but we don't have much time.
-Fortunately, each mobile carrier provides email-to-SMS service for clients having a data package.
+Fortunately, each mobile carrier provides email-to-text service for clients having a data package.
 Thus, the easiest way to send an SMS message to a cell phone with a data plan would be to compose an email message and send it to the provided address.

 #### Carrier services